sensu/sensu-docs/content/sensu-go/5.6/reference/entities.md

 {{< /language-toggle >}}

+### Proxy entities checks

+Proxy entities allow Sensu to [monitor external resources][12] on systems or devices where a Sensu agent cannot be installed, like a network switch, website, or API endpoint.
+You can configure a check with a proxy entity name to associate the check results with that proxy entity.
+On the first check result, if the proxy entity does not exist, Sensu will create the entity as a proxy entity.

+After you create a proxy entity check, define which agents will run the check by configuring a subscription.
+See [proxy requests][11] for details on creating a proxy check for a proxy entity.

 ### Agent entities{#agent-entities-managed}

 For entities with class `agent`, you can define entity attributes in the `/etc/sensu/agent.yml` configuration file.